About Us

 Rebecka has a background in project management and education, and is also a breastfeeding peer supporter.
 She is mum to two lively boys and is passionate about strengthening communities around new parents and during early childrearing years.

-You can contact Rebekah by emailing rmau@fromebirthtalk.org.uk
+You can contact Rebecka by emailing rmau@fromebirthtalk.org.uk

 About Our Counsellors